Carers Trust Wales Youth Council

 We are proud to work with our Youth Council to raise awareness and recognition of the issues of importance to young and young adult carers.

-The Youth Council was formed in 2018 and over the last 2 years this dedicated group of young people have made a huge impact.
+The Youth Council was formed in 2018 and since its establishment this dedicated group of young people have made a huge impact.
 Several council members have given crucial evidence to the Health, Social Care and Sport Committee in the Welsh Assembly about how the current legislation has impacted on their caring role.
 Their evidence has influenced the final recommendations given by the committee in their report to Welsh Government, which is a significant document addressing carers’ rights and support.

 In 2018, our Youth Council members voted for their representatives in the Welsh Youth Parliament, Oliver Davies WYMP and Grace Barton WYMP, who have used their experience and voice to advocate for carers rights within their communities and in political settings.